Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Introduction

-Neutrino Elastic scattering Observation with NaI (NEON) is an experiment that aims at observing \cenns using the reactor antineutrinos.
-Exploiting the expertise of short baseline reactor neutrino experiment of NEOS~\cite{YJKO:2017NEOS} and the development of the high quality NaI(Tl) detector for the COSINE experiment~\cite{Adhikari:2018ljm,COSINE-100:2019lgn}, NEON proceeded smoothly from initial development of the high light yield NaI(Tl) detector~\cite{Choi:2020qcj} to installation of the NEON detector at the reactor site that was completed in December 2020.
+Neutrino elastic scattering observation with NaI (NEON) is an experiment that aims to observe \cenns using reactor antineutrinos.
+Exploiting the expertise of the short baseline reactor neutrino experiment NEOS~\cite{YJKO:2017NEOS} and developing a high-quality NaI(Tl) detector for the COSINE experiment~\cite{Adhikari:2018ljm,COSINE-100:2019lgn}, NEON proceeded smoothly from the initial development of the high-light-yield NaI(Tl) detector~\cite{Choi:2020qcj} to the installation of the NEON detector at the reactor site that was completed in December 2020.
 The detector has been acquiring data at full reactor unit operational power since May 2021.
-This study described the detector configuration of the NEON experiment and its performances for the detection of \cenns from the reactor electron antineutrinos.
+This study describes the detector configuration of the NEON experiment and its performance in the detection of \cenns from the reactor electron antineutrinos.

 The remainder of this paper is organized as follows: Section 2 describes the NaI(Tl) crystals for \cenns searches.
 Section 3 discusses the NEON experiment from the experimental site to the shielding arrangement.
 Section 4 gives details about the internal radioactivity levels of individual crystals and describes how they are assembled into the detector array.
 Section 5 provides details about the liquid scintillator veto system.
 Section 6 provides a brief overview of the data acquisition system, and Section 7 describes the environmental monitoring system.
 Section 8 reports the detection sensitivity of \cenns in the NEON experiment.
 Finally, Section 9 presents a summary.